 This is a vibrant team with years of research knowledge and skills and their strength lies in the specialty they bring to the combined team.

-The SATVI team is headed by a director.
+The SATVI team is headed by a Director, Associate Professor Mark Hatherill and supported by an Executive Committee consisting of:

 The research outputs of SATVI are the result of the combined efforts of the clinical and laboratory teams.
 Team members include highly trained academic researchers comprising study clinicians, epidemiologists, infectious disease specialists, immunologists, vaccinologists, as well as Masters and PhD and Postdoctoral students.